Culturesupport/CultureSupport/README.md

 - Been A Private Entity Sense We Saw Computers in 1996 and Enfolded Gathering Analysis
 - Followed And Dual Finded Thousands of Applications Structures Around Internet
+- Followed The Invention Updates and Other Fostering Upgrades Of Internet
+- Followed The Computer Invention Upgrades in Mather Of Wearing and Body Techs
+- Followed The Era Of How Fabrics in China Fostered And Bringed World Invention Possibilities
+- Followed The Era Of How Poor Communities Enables Get Out Of Powerty
+- Followed The Era Of How Education of Mostly Application Was Establishing Big Communities
 - Knowlegdes Routes Trough Github , and Docker and Other Build Stack Routes on Internet.

 - Developer Magazines and Dozen Application Terminologies Behalf Of Fostering Opens Source Managements